Welcome to CSU Health Network Counseling Services graduate student training programs.

 Our Doctoral Internship in Psychology has been accredited by the American Psychological Association since 1973 and was one of the first university counseling services to earn this recognition.
 The Psychology Interns are selected through the APPIC national match procedure.

 We offer two Post-Doctoral Psychology Fellowships.
-Both provide training in Primary Care Behavioral Health; one focuses on treatment of individuals with issues related to the use of alcohol and other drugs (the DAY and PCBH Fellowship) and the other focuses on post-hospitalization treatment for individuals in a DBT-based intensive outpatient program (IIOP and PCBH Fellowship).
+Both provide training in Primary Care Behavioral Health; one focuses on treatment of individuals with issues related to the use of alcohol and other drugs (the AOD and PCBH Fellowship) and the other focuses on post-hospitalization treatment for individuals in a DBT-based intensive outpatient program (DBT-Informed Post-Hospitalization Program and PCBH Fellowship).

 We also offer a Post-Masters Fellowship in Social Work or Counseling.
 This is a two-year position, with one position offered every year (two fellows are therefore present at the CSUHN at any given time, with one in their first year and the other in their second year of training).
 This fellowship offers opportunities to provide generalist therapy to a student population, as well as specialized training in the treatment of individuals with issues related to the use of alcohol and other drugs (year 1) and primary care behavioral health (year 2).